frankstepanski/js-fullstack-course/readme.md

 This course teaches the foundations of modern full-stack development while also showing how engineers actually work in professional teams.

-You’ll learn how to design applications, build user interfaces, create backend services, work with databases, test your code, and deploy software that runs in the real world.
+You'll learn how to design applications, build user interfaces, create backend services, work with databases, test your code, and deploy software that runs in the real world.

 Along the way you'll also learn how to use AI-assisted development tools, debug complex problems, and structure projects in ways that scale beyond simple tutorials.

-By the end of the course you won’t just know syntax — you’ll understand how modern applications are built from end to end.
+By the end of the course you won't just know syntax — you'll understand how modern applications are built from end to end.

 ## 📘 Prerequisites